|

 do they feel?"

-aligns the frame front, adjusts the nosepiece, and then shapes the temples
+then aligns the frame front, adjusts the nosepiece, and then shapes

-then her hands to sculpt and reshape the temples to fit the Patient.
-Then
+and then uses her hands to sculpt and reshape the temples to fit the

 a and b.